=Google Local Search Tips for Small Businesses

 - You will then just need to verify your business, this comes in the form of sent a postcard with a number to input.
 Be patient as it can take a while to come through at the moment.

-Alternatively, if you’d prefer, we can set-up your Google My Business account for you.
+Alternatively, if you’d prefer, we can set-up your Google Business Profile account for you.
 Just give us a call, or drop us an email.

 *It’s important to remember that although you may sign up for an account, this isn’t the sole way to optimise your business.
 A lot of work goes into building your brand on Google and enhancing your presence, this is just one part of it.

-It is one thing setting up an account, and another thing to optimise Google My Business and use it to your advantage to get the most out of it.
-Ideally you want to appear high on Google, by this we mean within the first few pages.
+It is one thing setting up an account, and another thing to optimise Google Business Profile to get the most out of it.
+Ideally you want to appear high on Google, by this we mean on page 1 – no one goes beyond there.
 This is increasingly difficult if you are a new business, or aren’t sure how to utilise tools such as keyword research and search engine optimisation (SEO).

 1. Home page